 Are animals raised indoors or outdoors on your farm?

 Ideally, animals should spend most of their lives on pasture or have daily access to the outdoors.
-If they’re raised indoors, make sure they are not raised in cages, and ask if they are provided with enrichment (e.g., perches for egg-laying hens and rooting materials for pigs).
+If they’re raised indoors, ensure they are not raised in cages, and ask if they are provided enrichment (e.g., perches for egg-laying hens and rooting materials for pigs).
 Check out our list of terms to look for and terms to avoid.

 Do you have any photos of your farm?

 Marketing materials with photos may be available at the farmer’s stand.
-Ask if the photos were taken on the farm, and if you can see more photos of the animals and where they live.
+Ask if the images were taken on the farm and if you can see more pictures of the animals and where they live.

 Can I visit your farm?

-Visiting the farm is one of the best ways you can ensure the animals are being raised to a standard that aligns with your values.
+Visiting the farm is one of the best ways to ensure the animals are raised to a standard that aligns with your values.
 Farmers may also have small stores or market stands on their farms that you can visit between trips to the farmers’ market.

 3. Don’t skip the fruits and veggies